Sevalas/spring-challenge/README.md

 ```
 ## Considerations

-This application have only runtime persistence, no db connections, however, a constant tasks list are initialize with the application for the testings reason.
+This application has only runtime persistence, no db connections, however, a constant tasks list are initialize with the application for the testings reason.

 ## Thanks for use this application, All feedback is highly appreciated